-Criteria JORC Code explanation Commentary Database integrity Measures taken to ensure that data has not been corrupted by, for example, transcription or keying errors, between its initial collection and its use for Mineral Resource estimation purposes.
-Data validation procedures used.
-A set of SOPs (Standard Operating Procedures) was defined that safeguard data integrity which covers the following aspects: Capturing of all exploration data; geology and downhole probing; QA/QC of all drilling, geophysical and laboratory data; Data storage (database management), security and back-up; Reporting and statistical analyses used industry standard software packages including Micromine and GS3.
+Criteria JORC Code explanation Commentary Measures taken to ensure that data has not been corrupted by, for example, transcription or keying errors, between its initial collection and its use for Mineral Resource estimation purposes.
+Data validation procedures used. example, transcription or keying errors, between its initial collection A set of SOPs (Standard Operating Procedures) was defined that safeguard data integrity which covers the following aspects: Capturing of all exploration data; geology and downhole probing; QA/QC of all drilling, geophysical and laboratory data; Data storage (database management), security and back-up; Reporting and statistical analyses used industry standard software packages including Micromine and GS3.
 Site visits Comment on any site visits undertaken by the Competent Person and the outcome of those visits.
 If no site visits have been undertaken indicate why this is the case.
 During all drilling programs regular site visits were conducted by the Company's Competent Person who signed off on all exploration data.
-More recently, the Company's current Competent Person has undertaken regular visits since with the most recent visit being in March 2020.
+More recently, the Company's current Competent Person has undertaken regular visits since with the most recent visit being in June 2021.
 The Competent Person for Mineral Resources has visited the site numerous times with the most recent being in 2017.
 Geological interpretation Confidence in (or conversely, the uncertainty of) the geological interpretation of the mineral deposit.
 Nature of the data used and of any assumptions made.
 The effect, if any, of alternative interpretations on Mineral Resource estimation.
 The use of geology in guiding and controlling Mineral Resource estimation.
 The factors affecting continuity both of grade and geology.
 Confidence in the geological interpretation and modelling of the sedimentary channel-fill is very high.
 This type of geology is well known and readily recognised in the RC drill chips.
 The factors affecting grade distribution are channel morphology and bedrock profile, with bedrock "highs" indicative forming areas of mineralisation traps.
-Dimensions • The extent and variability of the Mineral Resource expressed as length (along strike or otherwise), plan width, and depth below surface to the upper and lower limits of the Mineral Resource. • The drilled mineralisation in Tumas 3 has a total strike length of approximately 15km, 400 to 1,700m wide, 2 to 25m deep.
-The infilled drilled area of the current resource estimation extends along 10km strike length and is 400 to 1,700m wide.
-The main mineralised calcrete reaches from a shallow depth below surface of -2 to -3m deep down to -20m/25m
+Dimensions The extent and variability of the Mineral Resource expressed as length (along strike or otherwise), plan width, and depth below surface to the upper and lower limits of the Mineral Resource.
+The infill drilled mineralisation in Tumas 1E has a total strike length of approximately 7km, 100 to 700m wide, 0 to 15m deep.
+The main mineralised calcrete reaches from a shallow depth below surface of - 1 to -2m deep down to -15m